Flambards Theme Park: Victorian Village exhibition

 The Victorian Village was created of just three rooms in 1979 by Mrs. Audrey Kingsford – Hale who wanted to portray a life-size recreation of the fascinating Victorian period.
 Through the years the village has grown to some 50 shops, cottages and attendant trades including a butcher's shop, bakery, blacksmiths and sweet shop.

 A time capsule was also available to view showing the history of William Whites Chemist Shop.
 William White's shop was discovered after being locked away and forgotten since 1909 in South Petherton, Somerset.
 The shop was sold at auction as 1 lot, and purchased over the phone, by Flambards' Founder, Douglas Kingsford Hale.
 Every item in the shop was numbered and charted so that when it was re-assembled at Flambards everything was exactly the same as the original.

-Following the closure of Flambards, the future of the Victorian Village was under threat of being split up and sold.
+Following the closure of Flambards Theme Park, the future of the Victorian Village was under threat of being split up and sold.
 The contents of the village were included in 'The Flambards Sale', a three day auction being held in March 2025 by Lay's Auctioneers.
 Just 2 weeks before the sale, Lay's revealed that the Victorian Village had been sold in its entirety to Kynren, who plans to relocate and preserve the exhibition, transforming it "into a spectacular new show at the attraction set to open in 2026."